 A Smarter Toolbox

 The right tools make all the difference.
-This is especially true in agriculture, where farmers must navigate an ever-evolving landscape of changing weather patterns, environmental conditions, consumer demands, regulatory requirements and countless other factors.
-That’s where digital solutions come in.
-By providing additional insight into what’s happening in their fields, farmers can make better use of their time and resources to focus on what matters most at any given time.
-That’s better for them, for their operation and for our planet.
+This is especially true in agriculture, where farmers must navigate an ever-evolving landscape of changing weather patterns, environmental conditions, consumer demands, regulatory requirements, and countless other factors.
+By helping farmers gain additional insights into what’s happening in their fields, we can enable a better use of farms, farmer time, and inputs to drive sustainable harvests.
+That’s better for them, for their operations, and for our planet.

 Learn more about some of the many digital tools that are changing the face of agriculture for good.

 Digital farming applications like Climate FieldView™ enable farmers to draw insights about their operations by combining data from their farms with our leading data science, supported and visualized by satellite imagery.
 From weather to in-season field health to a live look at combines harvesting crops in the field, this digital platform provides a complete picture of precisely what’s happening so that farmers can make the best use of their resources.
 With these insights, they know more accurately when to plow, when to plant, when to apply and when to harvest, and in the right amounts given their unique fields.
 In addition to giving individual field areas what they need to thrive, this approach to prescriptive agriculture also helps farmers to conserve their inputs, cut costs and save precious time they can devote to other aspects of their operations.